torchbox/django-pattern-library/docs/dev_process.md

 To make changes you need to edit the files under the `pattern_library` folder.
 You'll be able to see your changes reflected on the localhost.

 If you want to make changes to the front-end assets (located in the `pattern_library/static/pattern_library/src` folder), you'll need to set up the tooling in order to build the assets.
 Node version 8 is required for this.
+If you're using `nvm` to manage node on your machine there's a `.nvmrc` that means you can run `nvm use` to activate the correct version of node.

+To install dependencies and build the assets, run the following commands:

 ```sh
 npm install